amitgoswami1027/ProductionalizeMachineLearningModels-Master/MLFlow/README.md

 Training the model with the different hyper-parameters and compare the results.

-### 5. Code - Experiment Tracking.
+### 5. Executing - Experiment Tracking.
    #### a.Installing
         * Install MLflow from PyPI via pip install mlflow.
         * MLflow requires conda to be on the PATH for the projects feature.

    #### b.Running a Sample App With the Tracking API
         * The programs in examples use the MLflow Tracking API.
 For instance, run:
         * python examples/quickstart/mlflow_tracking.py
         * This program will use MLflow Tracking API, which logs tracking data in ./mlruns.
 This can then be viewed with the Tracking UI.

    #### c.Launching the Tracking UI
         * The MLflow Tracking UI will show runs logged in ./mlruns at http://localhost:5000.
 Start it with:
         * mlflow ui

    #### d.
 Running a Project from a URI
         * The mlflow run command lets you run a project packaged with a MLproject file from a local path or a Git URI:
         * mlflow run examples/sklearn_elasticnet_wine -P alpha=0.4
         * mlflow run https://github.com/mlflow/mlflow-example.git -P alpha=0.4
         * See examples/sklearn_elasticnet_wine for a sample project with an MLproject file.

 ## B. MLFlow PROJECTS - Packaging ML Projects
 ### 1. Concept